Support The Crespogram

 After a long run of seeming to be a visionary who was going to change the face of Miami, today Moishe Mana is beginning to look more like just another developer running a long hustle who might have bitten off more than he can chew.

 He invested $375 million in property along Flagler Street in downtown Miami, and after years of not doing anything with these properties, downtown Miami looks the worse for his failure to move forward, and now a few smart money people are beginning to say that maybe he might never see his vision come to fruition.

-In a long piece in that was originally published last year chronicling Mana's involvement in downtown Miami, his involvement in Wynwood was described this way:
+In a long piece in The Real Deal that was originally published last year chronicling Mana's involvement in downtown Miami, his involvement in Wynwood was described this way:

 "The question for potential investors is, how big a

 priority is the downtown Miami project for Mana?

 In Miami, at least, his company’s bigger long-term